Birdwatching: Sound equipment

 Recognition of bird vocalizations is an important part of a birder's toolkit.
-Sound information can assist in the locating, watching, identification and sexing of birds.
+Sound information can assist in the locating, watching, identification, and sometimes sexing of birds.
 Recent developments in audio technology have seen recording and reproduction devices shrink in both size and price, making them accessible to a greater portion of the birding community.

 The non-linear nature of digital audio technology has also made selecting and accessing the required recordings much more flexible than tape-based models.
 It is now possible to take a recording of every bird call you are likely to encounter in a given area out into the field stored on a device that will slip into your pocket and to retrieve calls for playback and comparison in any order you choose.

+As the technology continues to improve, researchers and hobby birders have started using convolutional neural networks to mine sound recordings to identify and track specific bird calls.

 Photography

 Photography has always been a part of birding, but in the past the cost of cameras with super-telephoto lenses made this a minority, often semi-professional, interest.
 The advent of affordable digital cameras, which can be used in conjunction with a spotting scope or binoculars (using the technique of afocal photography, referred to by the neologism "digiscoping" or sometimes digibinning for binoculars), have made this a much more widespread aspect of the hobby.